Information and helpful tips to support our dedicated Breeder Custodians.

 Training Videos from GDB’s Puppy Raising Department

 Click here to view all training videos currently used by our puppy raisers.
 Keep in mind that many of these videos demonstrate newer protocols that the breeder dog you care for may or may not have learned in his/her puppy raising home.
 The videos we most recommend for breeders are: Puppy Body Handling (part 1 &2), Nail Trimming, Food Induced Recall (part 1 & 2), Loose Leash Walking, Gentle Leader, Ground Tether, and Greeting Manners.
 Happy Training!

 If the brood you care for is having trouble jumping in or out of your vehicle during her pregnancy, please contact a member of the Breeding Department to ask about borrowing a set of folding pet steps!
-We have a few sets on hand that we are happy to loan out to our custodians as needed.
-Here's a link to a helpful video: Pet Steps YouTube Video.
-To purchase your own set of folding pet steps, please visit the manufacturer's website: Petstep by Range Kleen.
-Use the promo code GDB20 for a 20% discount.
+We have a set on hand that we are happy to loan out to our custodians as needed.